jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

-It has been practice that all GHG inventory files are in the same *crf* directory.
+It has been practice that all GHG inventory results are by year in the same *crf* directory on the server.
-Be sure the read rights to the files exists.
+Be sure the read rights for the files exists.

 Third, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p`  option in `run-ghg-master.sh`.